anyars-encarta/First-Capstone/README.md

 - [📝 License](#license)

 <!-- INTRO -->
-# 📖 Quiality Improvement Summit 2023 <a name="about-project"></a>
+# 📖 Quality Improvement Summit 2023 <a name="about-project"></a>

-> This is a website about Quality Improvement Summit organised by Encarta Change Managers Incorporated.
+> This is a website about Quality Improvement Summit 2023 organised by Encarta Change Managers Incorporated.
+The event aims at bringing individuals from different disciplines who are all passionate about Quality in all aspects of human endeavour.

 Watch this [Video](https://www.loom.com/share/4a2c119a3ce944cc8bb1beefbd2ff119) to learn more about the project.

 ## 🛠 Built With <a name="built-with"></a>